What/If

-What/If (stylized as WHAT⧸IF) is an American thriller miniseries, created by Mike Kelley, that premiered on May 24, 2019, on Netflix.
+What/If is an American thriller miniseries, created by Mike Kelley, that premiered on May 24, 2019, on Netflix.
 The series stars Jane Levy, Blake Jenner, Daniella Pineda, Keith Powers, Samantha Marie Ware, Dave Annable, Saamer Usmani, John Clarence Stewart, Louis Herthum, and Renée Zellweger.

 Premise

 What/If is a neo-noir thriller that, according to Deadline Hollywoods Nellie Andreeva, explores "the ripple effects of what happens when acceptable people start doing unacceptable things.
 Each season will tackle a different morality tale inspired by culturally consequential source material, and the power of a single fateful decision to change the trajectory of an entire life."